 If you love British television and wish to nibble on some of the movies or quality TV series that are produced and streamed in the UK, you might want to look into the BBC iPlayer.
 Unluckily, the BBC goes out of its way to block any viewer from outside the UK.
-But, with the right VPN, you will be able to access one of the most popular (and free!) streaming services from wherever in the world.
+But, with the right VPN, you will be able to access one of the most popular (and free!) streaming services in the world.

 What is BBC iPlayer?

 The BBC iPlayer is a free streaming service made in the UK.
 Not only that: it’s ad-free!
 But how can this be?

 You see, every UK citizen is required to pay a TV license fee.
 With that money, the BBC funds its national TV as well as all the streaming services that it provides through iPlayer.
 At the time of writing, this fee is around £ 150,00 per year and is mandatory even if a citizen in the UK never watches TV or uses any of the BBC’s streaming services.

 In spite of that, the behavior of the BBC to the people of the Great Britain and Northern Ireland is quite fair: its website hides all the advertisement for anybody who is in the UK, and shows it only to foreigners to help them pay and fund their international services such as BBC News, BBC Sounds, BBC Podcasts and more.
 But, since only UK citizens pay for the content that the BBC decides to acquire the license for, the BBC outright blocks all the incoming traffic from outside UK territory.
 And it does so zealously.

 In an effort to better compete with Netflix, BBC is gradually extending the online availability of shows and programs to up to one year.